ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.md

 For the automation, you can create conditions to prevent the alarm from going off on weekends.

-<a href="https://community.home-assistant.io/t/creating-a-alarm-clock/410" target="_blank">This thread on the Home Assistant forums</a> inspired my alarm clock and has many more great ideas.
+[This thread on the Home Assistant forums](https://community.home-assistant.io/t/creating-a-alarm-clock/410) inspired my alarm clock and has many more great ideas.